brettchalupa/pdqrcodegen/README.md

 The QR code will be generated.
 When it's done, it gets saved on your computer at `~/qrcode.png` and displayed in the Simulator for testing.

+Be sure to move `~/qrcode.png` before generating another one!